U.S. schools turn to new programs to warn teens of drug risks

 The new programs contend they have developed more effective strategies.

-“Our program really is looking at adolescent brain development, addiction on a brain level,” said Kris Adzia, the program manager of an opioid-abuse prevention program at the Robert Crown Center for Health Education.
+“Our program really is looking at adolescent brain development, addiction on a brain level,” said Christopher Adzia, the program manager of an opioid-abuse prevention program at the Robert Crown Center for Health Education.

 The Heroin Prevention Education program uses interactive software based on the life of a recovering teen heroin addict who began abusing opioid painkillers after having his wisdom teeth pulled and moved on to intravenous heroin use.